Examples of surfaces with canonical maps of maximal degree: Remark on maximal canonical degree of threefolds

 \section{Remark on maximal canonical degree of threefolds}

-Theorem 0.2 has some implications for the optimal degree of the canonical map of threefolds as well.
-The purpose of this section is to explain literatures in this direction and relations to Theorem 0.2.
-From this point on, consider $Y$ a Gorenstein minimal complex projective threefold of general type with locally factorial terminal singularities.
-Suppose that the linear system $|K_Y|$ defines a generically finite map $\Phi=\Phi_{|K_Y|}:Y\dashrightarrow\bP^{p_g(Y)-1}.$ M. Chen asked if there is an upper bound of the degree of $\Phi$.
-A positive answer is provided by Hacon in [Hac] with $\deg(\Phi)\leq576.$ Later on, Cai proved in [C] that $\deg(\Phi)\leq 72$ if the geometric genus satisfies $p_g(Y)>10541$.
+Theorem \ref{main} has an implication on the canonical degree bound of threefolds.
+The purpose of this section is to explain literatures in this direction and relations to Theorem \ref{main}.
+From this point on, let $Y$ be a Gorenstein minimal complex projective threefold of general type with locally factorial terminal singularities.
+Suppose that the linear system $|K_Y|$ defines a generically finite map $\Phi=\Phi_{|K_Y|}:Y\dashrightarrow\bP^{p_g(Y)-1}.$ M. Chen asked in \cite{Ch} if there is an upper bound of $\deg(\Phi)$.
+A positive answer was provided in \cite{Hac} with $\deg(\Phi)\leq576.$ Later on, it was improved in \cite{DG2} that $\deg(\Phi)\leq360$ (with equality if and only if $p_g(Y)=4, q(Y)=2, \chi(\omega_Y)=5, K_Y^3=360$, and $|K_Y|$ is base point free.)
+In \cite{C}, it is shown that $\deg(\Phi)\leq 72$ if the geometric genus satisfies $p_g(Y)>10541$.

-As a corollary of Theorem 0.2 and the above discussion, we conclude that the optimal degree 72 can be achieved as stated in Corollary 0.5.
+As a corollary of Theorem \ref{main} and the above discussion, we conclude that the canonical degree 72 can be achieved as stated in Corollary \ref{3fold}.